singlanitin661/namaste-react/Lecture7_Routing/Notes.md

 type `rafce` and press `enter` and this will create an component for us of the same name as our file and export the same
 ### Hooks functions always start with an `use`
 ## Optional component(dependency Array) of use-Effect
-1) If optinal array is not passed , the useEffecxt will be called infinitely
+1) If optional array is not passed , the useEffecxt will be called infinitely
 2) If empty optional Array `[]` is passed, the useEffect is called only once.
 3) If something(`dependency`) is put inside the dependency array, then the useEffect will be called whenever the depency changes.
 The dependency will include the useState variables